Matt-J-Dong/Top-Towns-To-Take-Over-Tech/README.md

 ---
 ### Running the code:
 - The necessary building for all of the code is included within the shell scripts used to run the code.
 - We have made running the code very simple.
 All you need to do is run run.sh located in the main directory.
+The exception is the creation of the hive warehouse, which needs to be manually copied into the terminal from the hive_input.txt file in etl_code.
 - All of the input data can be found within the data subdirectory.